AlinaVaisblat/AlinaVaisblat/README.md

 -->
 Glad to have you visiting!

-Below is one of the DataAnalysis projects I've done.
+Below is one of the Data Analytics projects I've done.
-Feel free to skip detailed data overview and go straight to the graphs and conclusions.
+Feel free to skip detailed data overview at the top and go straight to the graphs and conclusions at the bottom.

 [BusinessAnalytics_(Cohorts,LTV,ROI)_YandexAfisha](https://nbviewer.jupyter.org/github/AlinaVaisblat/Test_public/blob/main/BusinessAnalytics%28Cohorts%2CLTV%2CROI%29_YandexAfisha_Github.ipynb)